Pin Classes I: Growth Rates: Basic Notions

-Since their introduction by Brignall, Huczynska and Vatter~\cite{brignall:decomposing-sim:}, pin sequences have proven to be objects of considerable interest in the study of permutation classes, especially in connection with simple permutations and infinite antichains.
-Bassino, Bouvel and Rossin~\cite{bassino:enumeration-of-:} showed that the class of all pin sequences has a rational generating function and established its growth rate, and recently, Brignall and Vatter~\cite{bv:wqo-uncountable:} used pin sequences to construct uncountably many well-quasi-ordered permutation classes with distinct enumeration sequences.
+With these points in mind we may therefore confidently state that the presence or otherwise of long pin sequences in a given permutation class is a property of considerable interest.
+Pin sequences have therefore become an object of study in their own right, beginning with a paper of Bassino, Bouvel \& Rossin~\cite{bassino:enumeration-of-:} in which the authors showed that the class $\mathcal{P}$ consisting of \emph{all} pin permutations has a rational generating function, namely

-Given an (infinite) pin sequence, the \emph{pin class} is formed from all finite permutations that are contained in the sequence.
-In this paper we take up the study of pin classes in a more systematic manner than has previously been attempted.
-Our main result is that pin classes have \emph{proper} growth rates, not merely upper growth rates as guaranteed by the Marcus-Tardos Theorem~\cite{marcus:excluded-permut:}.
-We also describe a procedure for finding the growth rate of a given pin class in terms of the recurrent subfactors of the defining pin sequence.
+thus confirming a conjecture of Brignall, Ru\v{s}kuc \& Vatter~\cite{brignall:simple-permutat:b}, as well as demonstrating that this class has growth rate approximately equal to $5.24112$.
+More recently, Brignall and Vatter~\cite{bv:wqo-uncountable:} used pin permutations to construct uncountably many well-quasi-ordered permutation classes with distinct enumeration sequences.

-Pin classes are most naturally situated in the context of \textbf{centred permutations}, which we define in Section \ref{sec:2}.
-We shall see in Section \ref{sec:3} that this change of perspective allows us to state a particuarly nice structure theorem for \emph{recurrent} pin classes in terms of the $\boxplus$-sum (an operation specific to centred permutations).
-This gives us an extraordinarily large family of permutation classes whose generating functions we can find by solving a simple combinatorial problem concerning subfactors of the defining pin sequence.
-In Section \ref{sec:4} we extend this theory to pin classes defined by non-recurrent pin sequences: in this case we can no longer find generating functions but we can still prove the existence of growth rates and find these by considering a centred class called the $\boxplus$-interior of a pin class.
+In this paper we take up the study of permutation classes generated by infinite pin words -- so-called \emph{pin classes} -- in a more systematic manner than has previously been attempted.
+Our main result is that these classes have \emph{proper} growth rates, not merely upper growth rates as guaranteed by Marcus-Tardos.
+We also describe a procedure for finding the growth rate of such a permutation class in terms of the recurrent subfactors of its defining infinite pin word.
+It is hoped that, in addition to potential applications to simple permutations and infinite antichains, pin classes prove to be objects of interest in their own right.